Cape May County Park & Zoo

-The Cape May County Park & Zoo in Cape May Court House, New Jersey, provides free year-round admission to a collection of more than 550 animals representing 250 species in 85 acre of exhibits.
-The zoo is located at 707 Route 9 North, in the center of Cape May County's Central Park, and together the zoo and the park cover about 220 acre.
+The Cape May County Park & Zoo in the Cape May Court House section of Middle Township, New Jersey, provides free year-round admission to a collection of more than 550 animals representing 250 species in 85 acre of exhibits.
+The zoo is located at 707 U.S. Route 9 North, in the center of Cape May County's Central Park.
+Together, the zoo and the park cover about 220 acre.
 The zoo began operation in 1978.
 Its principal exhibit areas are a 57 acre African Savanna, a free-flight aviary, and a reptile collection.
 In addition to the Zoo and Park Central, there is also Park East, Park North and Park South.

 The zoo is open every day except for Christmas, weather permitting.
-The hours of operation are from 10:00 am until 3:30pm in the winter and 10:00am until 4:30pm in the summer.
+The hours of operation are from 10:00 am until 3:30 pm in the winter and 10:00 am until 4:30 pm in the summer.
 Time changes occur with daylight saving time.
 The zoo also has a train ride and carousel.
 The train is trackless and can take visitors all around the zoo.
 The carousel has zoo animals for riding seats unlike the traditional horses on most carousels.

 Cape May County Zoological Society/ZooFriends, a 501(c)3 non-profit NJ corporation, is the official Support Organization of the Cape May County Park & Zoo.
 Since 1986 the Society has continuously provided the private sector funding needed to develop new exhibits, improve facilities, purchase zoo equipment and make acquisitions for the animal collection.
 The Society makes significant contributions to conservation and endeavors to encourage the community's interest and enjoyment of the Zoo.

 History

 In 1942, a 40 acre area of wooded land, formerly a plantation owned by the Matthews family, was donated to Cape May County.
 The area later housed the 4-H fair.
 In 1967, the Cape May Park Commission was established to maintain the county's parks.
 The land originally donated in 1942 became Park Central, which increased in size eventually to 200 acre.
 In 1978, the Cape May County Park & Zoo was created within Park Central.

 In the February 5–6, 2010 North American blizzard, the enclosure of the bald eagle habitat was destroyed by the heavy snow fall.
 It has since been rebuilt.

 The Walter Trettin Snow Leopard Habitat was completed in 2016.
+In 2024, frequent visitor Charles Muller bequeathed 1.4 million dollars to zoo- the largest single donation in the zoo's history.